sergiosouzalima/XMLTagReplacer/README.md

 With XMLTagReplacer, you can easily replace the contents of a tag in all XML files in the current directory and its subdirectories.

 ## How to Use XMLTagReplacer:
-Download XMLTagReplacer to your computer:
+Download XMLTagReplacer to your computer.

 To use XMLTagReplacer, you must first download the XMLTagReplacer file to your machine.